Fluid Forge

 fluid_build.providers✅cli/apply.py (provider dispatch)

-The three CLI-level groups
+The four CLI-level groups

 These hook into specific CLI subcommands.
 Discovered via importlib.metadata.entry_points() at CLI startup.